-Secondly, you will receive 4 weeks free pet insurance, raw food that pup has been weaned on, food bags of recommended kibble alternatives, training treats, advice booklet on what to expect from a new puppy, a duty of care contract, a cuddly toy with mum’s scent on it, worming with Drontal at 2, 4, 6 and 8 weeks old, microchip details, and a 3 generation certificate issued by the ALAEu, all presented in a useful pack.
+Secondly, you will receive a solicitor drawn pet puppy contract, a cuddly toy with mum/siblings scent on it, worming with Drontal at 2, 4, 6 and 8 weeks old, and all presented in a useful pack.

 If you are not going to attend training classes, or you attend a token couple of weeks, if you think it’s raining the dog can exercise in the garden, if you expect a puppy to be obedient and walk to heel because you think they do that automatically without effort, if you want the dream of a nice pretty obedient dog without putting in the effort, then please do not call me.

 My pups will bring joy and laughter to your lives, but you have to be honest with yourself first, can you commit and can you put the effort in?

 Firstly, if you cannot take the puppy with you as the holiday is outside the UK then please check to see if you have a family member who will look after the puppy and continue with training and key socialisation.

 I give you as the new owner approximately 4 months advance notice of when puppy should be collected.
 Any puppies left with me longer than 9 weeks old will require a small charge to cover food, toilet training, socialisation and training.

 Not at all.
 I have Australian Labradoodle puppies in Kent, Devon, Dorset, London, Somerset, Essex, Sussex, Midlands, Suffolk, Wales, Scotland, North East, Yorkshire, Cheshire and Lancashire, as well as Switzerland, Germany and France.